Are people's bank account needs changing?

 Looking ahead, it seems that mobile banking will become increasingly important.
 One in seven (14%) now consider it an important feature, meaning it has caught up with telephone banking.
 And with various companies currently working on mobile payment platforms, it may not be long before we're all making payments with our smartphone.

 What do you look for in a bank account?

 Everyone has different priorities when it comes to finding a bank account.
 Some people want an account that pays interest on their balance, while other people are more concerned about the other features their account might offer.

-The thinkmoney Personal Account offers a number of great benefits, including a personalised budgeting service that sets aside money for bills and makes sure they are paid on time.
+The thinkmoney Current Account offers a number of great benefits, including a personalised budgeting service that sets aside money for bills and makes sure they are paid on time.
 It also features online account management and the ability to manage your account by text message.